kcdstoragews/lab/README.md

     pvc-4adaf625-fc86-42e8-a481-92b02addfdbc   5Gi        RWO            Retain           Bound    funwithpvcs/firstpvc    storage-class-san            2m43s
 ```

 You remember the ReclaimPolicy we definied in our StorageClass?
-We can see here that one PV has an other ReclaimPolicy than the other.
-Let's delete both PVCs and see what will happen
+We can see here that pur PVs have different policies.
+Let's delete both PVCs and see what happens.

 ```console
 kubectl delete -f firstpvc.yaml -n funwithpvcs kubectl delete -f secondpvc.yaml -n funwithpvcs
 ```

-Let's have a look how PVCs and PVs look now in our namespace
+Let's have a look at PVCs and PVs now

 ```console
 kubectl get pvc,pv -n funwithpvcs
 ```

 Magic, both PVCs are gone (well... we advised k8s to remove them...) but one PV is still there?
 No not real magic, just the normal behaviour of the specified ReclaimPolicy.
-As told before, the default ReclaimPolicy is *Delete*.
+As described before, the default ReclaimPolicy is *Delete*.
 This means as soon as the corresponding PVC is deleted, the PV will be deleted too.
 In some use cases this would delete valuable data.
 To avoid this, you can set the ReclaimPolicy to *Retain*.
 If the PVC is deleted now, the PV will change its Status from *Bound* to *Released*.
 The PV could be used again.

 Awesome, you are now able to request storage...but as long as no appliaction is using that, there is no real sense of having persistent storage.
 Let's create an application that is able to do something with the storage.
-For this purpose we will use *Ghost* a light weight web portal.
+For this purpose we will use *Ghost* a light weight web blog.
 There are some files in our scenario01 directory:

 - ghost-pvc.yaml to manage the persistent storage of this app
 - ghost-deployment.yaml that will define how to manage the app
 - ghost-service.yaml to expose the app

 You are going to create this app in its own namespace which will be *ghost*.
-You will use the created StorageClass for nas.
+You will use the StorageClass for nas.

 ```console
 kubectl create namespace ghost